There is an urgent shortage of organ donors in the UK, and sadly hundreds of people

 Dr Sunil Daga is a Consultant Kidney Transplant specialist and is a BAME ambassador promoting organ donation education and awareness in the UK.
 He has supported numerous activities, seminars, radio and TV show and speaks fluently in Hindi, Gujarati and Marwari in addition to English.
 Clinically, his work involves managing patients with kidney failure, assessing and working up living kidney donors.
 His research work involves exploring health inequalities, decision making, and risk assessment in kidney transplantation and donation.

-Niraj lost his father to complications resulting from kidney failure in 2004, while he was waiting for a transplant.
+Niraj lost his father to complications resulting from kidney failure in 2004 while he was waiting for a transplant.
 Since then, he has worked across the Hindu and Jain communities to raise awareness of organ donation, given the impact that the loss of his father had on him, his sister, and his mother.
-Niraj has previously worked as a Youth Advisor to NHS England and is currently a 5th-year medical student at UCL.
+Niraj has previously worked as a Youth Advisor to NHS England and recently qualified as. a doctor from UCL.

 Dr Harsha Jani